nocomplexity/SecurityArchitecture/learning/foundations.md

 +++

+* [OpenChain Project](https://www.openchainproject.org/): Linux Foundation project.
+The OpenChain Project is focused on commercial and non-commercial open source process management in the supply chain.
+Maintains [OpenChain ISO/IEC 5230](https://www.openchainproject.org/license-compliance) and [OpenChain ISO/IEC DIS 18974](https://www.openchainproject.org/security-assurance) These ISO/IEC standards are at no cost available using this link.

++++

 * [OpenSCAP](https://www.open-scap.org/).
 The OpenSCAP project provides tools to improve security of your infrastructure using open source tools.
 This project is founded by RedHat and the tools are NIST certified.
 Use of the tools is encouraged if your systems or infrastructure needs to meet NIST (or other US) security standards.